palantir-h2020/ti-sda/README.md

 The data aggregated and processed by the `SDA` framework can be consumed by other external systems to continue procesing the data, for anomaly detection, or for threat classification, among others.
 The `Cryptomining Detection System` (i.e., `CDS`) is a consumer system for the `SDA` with the purpose to detect cryptomining traffic from NetFlow-based monitoring data.
 For more details about the `CDS`, follow the details [here](kubernetes/crypto-detector/README.md).

 In addition, there is available a Kubernetes Helm Chart to deploy the `CDS` along with the SDA-related components for detecting cryptoming traffic from NetFlow-based monitoring data.
 For the deployment and integration of the `SDA` framework for NetFlow processing and the `CDS` for cryptomining traffic detection within the Hybrid Threat Intelligence Framework of the PALANTIR infrastructure, follow the details [here](kubernetes/netflow-sda-cds-full-pipeline//README.md).

+All the details about the CDS are also covered in its own GitHub repository called [`ti-cds`](https://github.com/palantir-h2020/ti-cds) within the [PALANTIR organization](https://github.com/palantir-h2020).

 # License